 Ofer Eldar is an associate professor at the Duke University School of Law, where he teaches business associations and corporate governance.
-He also holds a secondary faculty appointment at the Duke Fuqua School of Business, and serves as a research fellow of the Duke Innovation & Entrepreneurship Initiative.
-Previously, he was the Wagner Fellow in Law & Business at the NYU Stern School of Business.
-Eldar’s scholarship has appeared in, or is forthcoming in, the American Economic Journal: Microeconomics, the Journal of Law & Economics, the Virginia Law Review and the Cornell Law Review.
-Eldar earned his Ph.D. in financial economics from the Yale School of Management, and a J.S.D. from Yale Law School, where he was a Kauffman Fellow in Law & Economics.
-Prior to his studies at Yale, Eldar practiced corporate law at Freshfields Bruckhaus Deringer in London, and at Weil, Gotshal & Manges in New York.
-His research interests include corporate governance, corporate finance, financial regulation, banking, and business organizations.
-Eldar’s papers are available on SSRN.
+He also holds secondary faculty appointments at the Duke Economics Department and the Duke Fuqua School of Business, and he serves as a research fellow of the Duke Innovation & Entrepreneurship Initiative.
+His research interests include corporate governance, corporate finance, entrepreneurship, financial regulation, and business organizations.

 Prior to joining the Duke Law faculty, Eldar was the Wagner Fellow in Law & Business at the NYU Stern School of Business.
 His scholarship has appeared in the American Economic Journal: Microeconomics, the Journal of Law & Economics, the Virginia Law Review and the Cornell Law Review.
 Eldar’s papers are available on SSRN.